 Students should bring their CLB assessment, and ID card to Solomon College to begin the application process.

 *Information about funding eligibility, tax forms, and other benefits can be found on the Foundational Learning Assistance Website.

 Any international students looking to apply for the EAL program will need to provide an IETLS exam or equivalent indicating a score of 4.0 or higher in listening, speaking, reading, and writing.
 To begin the application process all applicants can submit the exam result to firstname.lastname@example.org.

 Please note that Solomon College programs do not qualify for a Post-Graduation Work Permit (PGWP).

 Tuition and Fees for EAL students applying for funding:

 Students who apply for Government funding to cover the EAL program costs will need to pay an $80 application fee.
-Every four-month term, students will need to pay a books and materials fee, which is included as part of their funding from the Government of Alberta.
-Funded students will receive books after they have paid the ESL materials fee.
 Students should come prepared with binders, notebooks and pens.
 Various media and supplemental materials are used at the discretion of each instructor.